Who Are My People

 The campaign is based on personal stories from 4 Native American elders.
 A press release and white paper ensured the story was delivered by 150 global outlets.
 Blog posts, articles and rapid response videos captured traffic, helping a small non-profit achieve over 50 pages of high quality search results in 3 months.
 Documentary film screenings catalyzed support in 5 states.

 The LA Times indicates, we are at a flashpoint between competing value-systems.
 Bodies have been exhumed and geoglyphs destroyed in an area that is a long-term indigenous settlement.

-For the fragile Indian nations, wily and lucky survivors of ancestral generations’ traumas, time was running out.
-How could Kit Fox, Desert Tortoise, and Raven, traditional lands, and cultural practices provide sufficient distraction to Investment bankers, Tech titans and the world’s energy companies.
+Time was running out for the fragile Indian nations.
+How could Kit Fox, Desert Tortoise, and Raven, traditional lands, and cultural practices provide sufficient distraction to Investment bankers, Tech Titans and the world’s energy companies.

 The Final Bullet: Harm and the Removal of Indian Peoples from Traditional Lands and Land Based Practices was a response in the form of a white paper followed by a lawsuit, a global outreach campaign, and a documentary film, all when least expected.

 The world’s energy companies and markets were sent reeling, stunned and in shock; tribal voices would be heard after all.